Thankfulness Thursday: To be here.

 Elizabeth

-3. thetravelingsauls says:
+3. Irene's Garden Apartment's avatar thetravelingsauls says:

 How lovely, and very true.
 I’ve been having similar thoughts on being present, just being, and how simply it sounds but difficult it is to practice.